rytido/seedoils/README.md

 - Their breakdown produces unhealthy substances including 4-HNE
 - The oil production process requires repeated high heat and chemicals to remove the rancid smell of the oil
 - The quantity of seeds required to produce a relatively small amount of oil is much more than a human could resonably consume in seed form
-- Linoleic acid, a PUFA, can affect your endocannabinoid system to give you the munchies.
+- Linoleic acid, a PUFA, can affect your endocannabinoid system to give you the munchies

 ## Brain